fbpx

 On the other hand, my iPhone 12 Pro did alright with its low light settings.
 Though not exactly professional quality, those photos turned out better than the photos from my handheld DSLR photos.

-Here are some other top tips for photographing Petra by Night:
+Here are some more tips for photographing Petra at night

 • Keep the ISO as low as possible, ideally between 200 and 800.